dalejefferson/done-list/backend.md

 # Backend: LocalStorage and AI Task Analyst API

 ## Overview
 The Done List app uses **localStorage** (web) and **AsyncStorage** (React Native) as the primary backend for storing todos and subtasks.
+All storage is **localhost-only** - data persists entirely on the user's local device.
 The backend exposes an async API (Promise-based) that can be easily swapped between implementations.
-Additionally, notes below document a separate AI Task Analyst API scaffold.
+Additionally, notes below document a separate AI Task Analyst API scaffold that runs on localhost.

 ### Current Done List Backend: LocalStorage Service
 Files: